 - those with eczema who have sustained an injury to the skin

 Eczema is a rash that causes dry, irritated, red, and itchy patches of skin.
 In most cases, eczema refers to atopic dermatitis, an allergic reaction that affects the skin.

 Eczema may go through periods of remission and flares.
 During remission, the symptoms disappear, but during a flare, they worsen.

 To reduce the risk of an eczema flare, a person may need to avoid certain triggers.
 Triggers vary among individuals, but they may include:

 - certain detergents

-- certain foods
+- specific foods or ingredients

 - other irritants or allergens

 Eczema is often bothersome, but it does not usually cause serious complications.